Getting Ahead of Seasonal Depression

 Remember that you do not have to begin all of these things at the same time.
 Start small and go slow with the intention of being mindful of how you feel as you implement any of these possibilities.
 Small changes can have a big impact and are the foundation that we can continue to build upon and grow with.

-You may reach out to one of our Therapists here
+If you are looking for additional support for seasonal depression, you may reach out to one of our Therapists here